Cloud Levels

 This status page is available in the Entra Admin Centre (entra.microsoft.com).

-To note, for the License-based subscriptions status to pass it took around 120 days, this was due to the licenses in my tenant being provided by a reseller meaning it took longer for the licenses to move through each stage before being finally deleted from the tenant.
+To note, for the License-based subscriptions status to pass, it took around 120 days, this was due to the licenses in my tenant being provided by a third-party reseller.
+Please note, licenses provided by a reseller take longer to move through each stage of decommissioning, before being removed from the tenant.
+This lengthy license decommissioning process essentially acts as a back stop, allowing plenty of time before any data is purged for the licenses to be re-added if needed, and in turn recovering the licensed features and data in an event of any licenses being removed by mistake.

-There were no Enterprise Applications left-over, the only ones I could find via Microsoft Graph were ‘Microsoft Internal’ Enterprise Applications, but I ended up spending a chunk of time trying to remove these as per the guidance here: https://learn.microsoft.com/en-gb/entra/identity/users/directory-delete-howto#remove-enterprise-apps-that-you-cant-delete.
-However, this did not achieve anything as it turns out deleting ‘Microsoft Internal’ Enterprise Applications has been blocked (naturally).
+There were no Enterprise Applications left-over, the only ones I could find via Microsoft Graph were ‘Microsoft Internal’ Enterprise Applications, but due to the error message I still ended up spending a chunk of time trying to remove these as per the guidance found here: https://learn.microsoft.com/en-gb/entra/identity/users/directory-delete-howto#remove-enterprise-apps-that-you-cant-delete.
+However, this did not achieve anything as it turns out deleting ‘Microsoft Internal’ Enterprise Applications has been blocked by Microsoft (naturally).

 In the end I conceded and ended up raising a ticket with Microsoft Azure support.

-To my surprise I was advised that the problem stopping me from deleting the tenant, was due to some legacy Microsoft partnership relationships still being registered in the tenant, despite licenses being fully deleted at this stage and the error message above suggesting otherwise.
+To my surprise I was advised that the problem stopping me from deleting the tenant, was simply due to some legacy Microsoft partnership relationships still being registered to the tenant, despite licenses being fully deleted at this stage and the error message above suggesting otherwise.

-So if you’re ever in a similar situation and can’t delete an Entra tenant, I would certainly recommend you checking to see if there are any legacy relationships left over, you can check this here: Microsoft 365 Admin Centre -> Settings -> Partner Relationships (https://admin.microsoft.com/#/partners).
+So if you’re ever in a similar situation and can’t delete an Entra tenant, I would certainly recommend you check to see if there are any legacy relationships left over, you can check these here: Microsoft 365 Admin Centre -> Settings -> Partner Relationships (https://admin.microsoft.com/#/partners).

 Hope this helps and thanks for reading!